sureshvenkatesan/jas_helm_install/README.md

    - Replace `<release-name>` with a name for your Helm release and `<path-to-chart-file>` with the path to the `.tgz` file.

 ### Example Commands
-Here’s the full set of commands you would run on a machine with internet access:
+Here's the full set of commands you would run on a machine with internet access:

 ```bash
 helm repo add jfrog https://charts.jfrog.io